Operator scaling dimensions and multifractality at measurement-induced transitions: Equilibration time

 where $p(m_i\rvert m_{i-1},...,m_1)$ is the conditional probability of the set of measurement outcomes $m_i$ given the previous series of measurement outcomes.
 This result shows that we can perform a Monte Carlo sampling of the Born probabilities obtained during the simulation to compute $F$.
 The entropy is quite sensitive to the initial conditions at early times as we now describe.

 To compute the entropy density, we record the entropy accumulated as a function of time, $F(t)$, and obtain the density from the slope of the linear fit of the infinite time limit entropy density of the measurement record $F(t\to\infty)/L$ vs $t$.
 As an integral, this quantity, at late times takes the form $F(t\to\infty)/L = F^\mathrm{bdry} + t F^\mathrm{bulk}$ where $F^\mathrm{bdry}$ comes from the choice of initial state and $F^\mathrm{bulk}$ comes from the steady state wave function.
 As a result, $F(t\to\infty)/tL = F^\mathrm{bdry}/t + F^\mathrm{bulk}$ indicating a convergence of $1/t$ as indicated in Fig.~\ref{fig:emr_hp}a by the solid lines.
 To uncover when the boundary effects are saturated, we can take two different initial states, a Haar random initial state and a random product state, and compute $\Delta F(t) \equiv F^\mathrm{Haar}(t) - F^\mathrm{product}(t)$ which saturates when the boundary effects saturate; we observe exactly this in Fig.~\ref{fig:emr_hp}b.
 Once saturation is achieved, we can effectively deduce that the wave function has reached the steady state and the average (green) is saturated.
 This saturation criteria agrees well with the half-cut entropy shown in the inset of Fig.~\ref{fig:emr_hp}a, and we conservatively obtain $\tau_\mathrm{Haar} \sim \tau_\mathrm{product} \lesssim 2L$ suggesting we should wait a time $\tau > 2L$ before we begin recording the entropy of the measurement record.
 For our data we have chosen $\tau=4L$ and recorded the data for an additional time $t_f = 24L$, where one time step consists of either an even or odd layer of gates and a layer of measurements.
 To further improve results, after averaging over the random Haar and product initial states separately, the results are averaged together.
+The error in the entropy density of the measurement record is estimated by computing the entropy density for individual trajectories and performing a bootstrap analysis~\cite{efron1992bootstrap}.
+The two initial states are bootstrapped separately over 1000 samples and their errors are combined using